USEPA/EPA_HD_CTI_BCA/docs/source/introduction.rst

 The output files are pretty self-explanatory by their file names.

 Output files generated if calculating CAP costs are:
-    - CAP_bca_tool_preamble_ria_tables.xlsx which contains pivot tables that should correspond roughly to many of the tables presented in regulatory documents (tech and operating cost tables only, not pollution costs or benefits).
-This file also has annualized results.
+    - CAP_bca_tool_fleet_averages.csv which contains average results for all vehicles by calendar year/model year/age.
+    - CAP_bca_tool_fleet_totals.csv which contains total results for all vehicles by calendar year/model year/age.
+    - CAP_bca_tool_annual_summary.csv which contains annual sums, present values and annualized values using the fleet totals output file.
     - CAP_bca_tool_estimated_ages.csv which contains the required, calculated and estimated warranty and useful life ages.
+    - CAP_bca_tool_repair_cpm_details.csv which contains details of calculations used to estimate repair costs per mile.
     - CAP_bca_tool_vmt_weighted_emission_repair_cpm.csv which contains weighted cost per mile emission repair results by sourcetype/regclass/fueltype.
     - CAP_bca_tool_vmt_weighted_fuel_cpm.csv which contains weighted cost per mile fuel costs results by sourcetype/regclass/fueltype.
     - CAP_bca_tool_vmt_weighted_def_cpm.csv which contains weighted cost per mile diesel exhaust fluid costs results by sourcetype/regclass/fueltype.
-    - CAP_bca_tool_repair_cpm_details.csv which contains details of calculations used to estimate repair costs per mile.
-    - CAP_bca_tool_fleet_averages.csv which contains average results for all vehicles by calendar year/model year/age.
-    - CAP_bca_tool_fleet_totals.csv which contains total results for all vehicles by calendar year/model year/age.

 Output files generated if calculating GHG costs are:
-    - GHG_bca_tool_preamble_ria_tables.xlsx which contains pivot tables that should correspond roughly to many of the tables presented in regulatory documents (tech and operating cost tables only, not pollution costs or benefits).
-This file also has annualized results.
     - GHG_bca_tool_fleet_averages.csv which contains average results for all vehicles by calendar year/model year/age.
     - GHG_bca_tool_fleet_totals.csv which contains total results for all vehicles by calendar year/model year/age.
+    - GHG_bca_tool_annual_summary.csv which contains annual sums, present values and annualized values using the fleet totals output file.

 A summary_log.csv is also created which contains the version number of the tool, date and time statistics for the run and input file data specific to the run.